 We think of a typical accountant as one huddled at the back of the office, with his head buried in the books, and audit reports stacked up on the sides.
 With technology weaving into more and more functions within the accounting department, the role of the accountant is shapeshifting into that of a business advisor.

-Then a robot is able to take over the component of repetitive data entry in your scope of work, your business will look to the human accountant to do more judgement-intensive activities to grow the profits.
-Moving forward, firms may be looking for different skill-sets, like professional scepticism, judgement and critical thinking skills, in their search for accounting talent.
+Then a robot is able to take over the component of repetitive data entry in your scope of work, your business will look to the human accountant to do more judgment-intensive activities to grow the profits.
+Moving forward, firms may be looking for different skill-sets, like professional skepticism, judgment, and critical thinking skills, in their search for accounting talent.

 2. All eyes on the books